jzizzo/team-member-manager/README.md

 Frontend:

 1. Navigate to frontend folder `cd frontend`
+2. `nvm use` (you may need to the `nvm install 20.13.1` if you don't already have this version)
-2. Install frontend dependencies `npm install`
+3. Install frontend dependencies `npm install`
-3. Start React server `npm start`
+4. Start React server `npm start`
-4. Open a web broswer and navigate to `http://localhost:3000/`
+5. Open a web broswer and navigate to `http://localhost:3000/`

 ## Usage instructions